 Harley-Davidson's brand is more than 100 years old and resonates globally with a wide consumer base, particularly its core market (men over 35).
+Outreach initiatives should continue to payoff longer term, as the company identifies with a wider target market.

 Harley is the market share leader in the custom and touring segments, two of the most profitable motorcycle categories.
 Read more